pauldmnn/budget-tracker-project/README.md

 - I found that in the "Add you budget" if a letter or a symbol was typed on the console an error was typed
 - In the Choice 1 the user was able to input a number or a symbol for the "Description of spendings".
-- When an amount was asked to be inputed the user was able to input letters or symbols as well as numbers
+- When an amount was asked to be inputted the user was able to input letters or symbols as well as numbers

 #### Bugs solved

 - I created an input validation for the original_budget variable so it only takes numbers.
-If anything else than numbers are introduced the console will print a message.
+If anything, else than numbers are introduced the console will print a message.

 - I created an input validation for the description so it only takes letters and spaces but cannot take empty spaces.
-If anything else than letters are introduced the console will print a message.
+If anything, else than letters are introduced the console will print a message.

 #### Remaining bugs